 The Jordan Lake watershed is a massive regional resource utilized by 10 counties, 27 municipalities, and nearly 700,000 water customers (see Figure below), and is continuing to be more populous every day.
 As challenges with water quality and water supply increase with growing populations, the need for water resources dialogue that crosses jurisdictional lines becomes more and more imperative.
-The Jordan Lake Rules are precedent-setting legislation that changes the policy landscape for land use and development in North Carolina.
 While many of the rules are met through NPDES Phase II requirements, the Jordan Lake Rules require municipalities and Counties in the watershed to adopt additional measures to reduce nutrient inputs to the lake.
-These include specific nitrogen and phosphorus reductions, agriculture rules, more stringent requirements for new and existing developments and more substantial buffer zones.